• Skip to primary navigation

 • In a medium-sized bowl, beat the butter and sugar until creamy.
 Suffice if it is creamy, do not overbeat.

-• Add the pandan essence and extract and beat again until they are well incorporated into the creamed mixture and the green color from the extract is evenly distributed.
+• Add the pandan extract and beat again until it is well incorporated into the creamed mixture and the green color from the extract is evenly distributed.

 • Add the flour and mix until combined.